Uncomplicated Urinary Tract Infections

 • Urethral catheterization

-While mortality rates are low, the morbidity of UTIs is significant.
-Besides the distressing symptoms, the total cost of management is prohibitive.
-Missed work and school are common.
-In some cases, hospital admission is required due to the severity of the symptoms.
+Although mortality rates are low, the morbidity of UTIs is significant.
+Besides the distressing symptoms, the total cost of management can be prohibitive.
+Missed work and school are common, and in some cases, hospital admission may be required due to the severity of the symptoms.

 Complications